Halvosa/hacking/Phoenix/format-2.md

 $3 = (void *) 0x7fffffffe410
 ```

 We need to write \xf0\x0a\x60\x00 into the buffer so that we can write to that address using %n.
 However, strcopy will stop copying when it reads the \x00, thinking it's the end of a string.
-This binary is therefor not vulnerable to a buffer overflow.
+This binary is therefore not vulnerable to a buffer overflow.

 The 32-bit version (i486) however:
 ```sh